srdavidsilva/etch/README.md

 ### About
 Etch is a content editor built on Backbone.js and is designed to be easily plugged into your Backbone app or stand alone.

+### Maintainers Wanted
+I (joshontheweb) no longer have a use for etch in any of my own projects.
+Unfortunately I've let this project languish for lack of time and interest.
+If you are actively using etch in your projects and are interested in helping maintain the project, please reach out.
+I'm looking for people who agree with the core philosophy of keeping etch small but easily extensible.

 ### Include Dependencies

 Etch depends on [jQuery](http://jquery.com), [Underscore](http://underscorejs.com), [Backbone](http://backbonejs.com), as well as [Rangy](http://code.google.com/p/rangy/) if you need support for legacy browsers (IE8 and prior).